 4. See Motions Sys.
 Corp. v.
 Bush, 437 F.3d 1356, 1371 (Fed.
 Cir.
-2006) (Gajarsa, J., concurring in part and concurring in the en banc judgment) ("The Constitution repeatedly designates the Presidency as an 'Office,' which surely suggests that its occupant is, by definition, an 'officer.'") (citations omitted).
+2006) (Gajarsa, J., concurring in part and concurring in the en banc judgment) ("The Constitution repeatedly designates the Presidency as an 'Office,' which surely suggests that its occupant is, by definition, an 'officer.") (citations omitted).
 Perhaps the President is not an officer at all, rather, the President is an official, a magistrate, an officeholder, or the holder of an Article VI public trust?
-See, e.g., id. at 1365 ("[T]he President of the United States [is] a constitutional official who is plainly not an 'officer of the United States' for Appointments Clause purposes but whose office is [instead] created by the Constitution itself.") (emphasis added) (emphasis in the original omitted); AMAR, BIOGRAPHY, supra note 3, at 558 n.10 ("Note the use of the juristic word 'Magistracy' to describe the executive, a common mode of expression and thought in 1787."); THE FEDERALIST No. 70, at 379 (Alexander Hamilton) (J.R.
-Pole ed., 2005) ("[E]very magistrate ought to be personally responsible for his behaviour in office") (emphasis added); Bruhl, supra note 3, at 350 (denominating Representatives, Senators, and the President as officeholders, not officers); infra notes 25, 26, 39, 61 and accompanying text (arguing that the President is the holder of an Article VI public trust); cf. HAROLD BRUFF, BALANCE OF FORCES: SEPARATION OF POWERS LAW IN THE ADMINISTRATIVE STATE 76, 487 (2006) (indicating that incompatibility principles apply to the "personnel" of the branches of the government).
-Professor Bruff's description arguably excludes those elected officials presiding over the branches.

-President is not part of the Executive Branch; rather, the (elected) President presides over it,5 as opposed to (appointed) Executive Branch officers-who are under or part of it.
+See, e.g., id. at 1365 ("[T]he President of the United States [is] a constitutional official who is plainly not an 'officer of the United States' for Appointments Clause purposes but whose office is [instead] created by the Constitution itself.") (emphasis added) (emphasis in the original omitted); AMAR, BIOGRAPHY, supra note 3, at 558 n.10 ("Note the use of the juristic word 'Magistrate' to describe the executive, a common mode of expression and thought in 1787."); THE FEDERALIST NO. 70, at 379 (Alexander Hamilton) (J.R.
+Pole ed., 2005) ("[E]very magistrate ought to be personally responsible for his behaviour in office.....") (emphasis added); Bruhl, supra note 3, at 350 (denominating Representatives, Senators, and the President as officeholders, not officers); infra notes 25, 26, 39, 61 and accompanying text (arguing that the view, by contrast, is merely an unexamined and unfounded intuition.
+True, the Constitution does preclude joint Legislative Branch-Executive Branch service.
+But for incompatibility purposes, the President is not part of the Executive Branch; rather, the (elected) President presides over it, as opposed to (appointed) Executive Branch officers-who are under or part of it.
 Therefore, a sitting Senator can keep his or her seat while serving as President.

 Unlike some of the state constitutions drafted during the Revolution or during the period of the Articles of Confederation, namely constitutions that embraced straightforward inter-branch separation of personnel principles, the Constitution of 1787 does not, as a textual matter, mandate strict separation of personnel among the three branches of the federal government.
 Executive Branch-Judicial Branch service is not precluded.
 Similarly, State-Federal service is not precluded.
-Even House-Senate service is not precluded.
 As a textual matter, supposed legislative-presidential incompatibility arises by operation of Article I, Section 6, Clause 2-the Ineligibility Clause and the Incompatibility Clause (the latter in italics):

-No Senator or Representative shall, during the Time for which he was elected, be appointed to any civil Office under the Authority of the United States, which shall have been created, or the Emoluments whereof shall have been increased during such time; and no Person holding any Office under the United States, shall be a Member of either House during his Continuance in Office.
+No Senator or Representative shall, during the Time for which he was elected, be appointed to any civil Office under the Authority of the United States, which shall have been created, or the